Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Introduction

 In this study, our goal is to overcome the iterative convergence issues of Newton's method for the individual subproblems within the staggered solution scheme.
-With these issues solved, this scheme becomes a robust approach which is theoretically guaranteed (and practically observed) to converge.
+With these issues solved, this scheme becomes a robust approach which, under certain conditions, is theoretically guaranteed (and practically observed) to converge.
 To achieve our goal, we propose to enhance Newton's method with an \textit{exact line search} to find the minimum of the energy along the Newton direction for each iteration.
 Following classical textbooks, e.g. \cite{Nocedal_numerical_2006}, we denote as \textit{exact line search} an algorithm which minimizes some objective function along the search direction (as opposed to an \textit{inexact line search} which accepts a step length that is 'good enough' according to some preset conditions).
-In our proposed exact line search, we employ a simple and robust bisection algorithm to seek the root of the directional derivative of the energy along the Newton direction.
-Building upon the theoretical guarantee of convergence for the bisection algorithm, we establish a global convergence property of Newton's method with exact line search.
+In our proposed strategy, we employ a simple and robust bisection algorithm to seek the root of the directional derivative of the energy along the Newton direction.
+Building upon the theoretical guarantee of convergence for the bisection algorithm, it is possible to establish a global convergence property of Newton's method with exact line search.
 As a result, the overall staggered solution scheme is guaranteed to converge for convex subproblems.
 We also study one practical case of non-convexity in the displacement subproblem, namely, the star-convex energy decomposition \cite{Vicentini_energy_2024} for some values of its tuning parameter.
 For this case, we establish the robustness of the solution approach empirically through various numerical tests.
 Further, we provide insights on the behavior of the phase-field energy functional sampled along the Newton direction.
 Finally, we evaluate the computational efficiency of our Newton's method enhanced with exact line search in comparison to other commonly used line search algorithms.
+As such, the main contribution of this paper lies in the thorough evaluation, practical validation, and detailed analysis of Newton's method with an exact line search algorithm in the specific and demanding context of variational phase-field fracture models.
 We recently contributed the proposed line search algorithm to \texttt{PETSc} \cite{balay_2024a,balay_2024b,balay_1997}, and all our implementations are publicly available at \url{https://github.com/jonas-heinzmann/phase_field_exact_linesearch}.

 The remainder of this paper is structured as follows.
 We briefly review variational phase-field models of brittle fracture in Section~\ref{sec:formulation_convergence_issues}.
 After introducing the FE discretization and the standard staggered solution approach, we demonstrate the iterative convergence issues of the individual subproblems with a set of benchmark tests.
 In Section~\ref{sec:bisection_linesearch} we introduce our proposed exact line search algorithm and establish its convergence properties theoretically.
 In Section~\ref{sec:assessment}, we demonstrate them numerically on the benchmark tests of Section~\ref{sec:formulation_convergence_issues} and assess the performance of the algorithm more in detail, including a comparison to other commonly used line search algorithms in terms of computational efficiency.
 Finally, we showcase the robustness of our method by computing the challenging 3D Brazilian test in Section~\ref{sec:brazilian3D}.
 We summarize the main conclusions in Section~\ref{sec:conclusions}.